 The Emergence & Relevance of Social Media Data

 Consider social media data as a mirror to your client’s mindset.
 If they are happy or satisfied with a particular product or service, they are likely to tweet or post about it on their social networks.
-It’s an easy and often cheap way to analyse customer activities and to target a niche audience.
+It’s an easy and often cheap way to analyze customer activities and to target a niche audience.
 And, it’s time you start data mining on social media.

 #2: Identify and Stay on Top of Trends

-Until recently, analysing and predicting upcoming trends mostly came down to gut instinct.
+Until recently, analyzing and predicting upcoming trends mostly came down to gut instinct.
 Enter big data.
 It takes the guesswork out of the picture.
 Trending topics on Twitter and Facebook make it easy to identify what your customers want.

-You can make use of services like Trend Hunter and Trendera to collate data and optimise it to suit your business.
+You can make use of services like Trend Hunter and Trendera to collate data and optimize it to suit your business.
 With such tools, you get access even to microscopic data like how a person moves in an online or brick and mortar store.
 The data collected can then be compared with other factors like weather, season to help you pinpoint exactly what your customers are likely to buy and when.